WHEN WILL NON-AMNESTY ANC-SACP MEMBERS BE PROSECUTED?

 In their current attempts to diminish criticism and obfuscate the real purpose of their prosecutions, the NPA’s superficial strategy is to focus on, and then expediently publicise, “re-opened inquests” and selective prosecutions.

-Eighty Nine fully investigated criminal dockets, ready for prosecution of highly placed ANC-SACP suspects were handed over to the National Prosecuting Authority by General Johan van den Merwe on the orders of former President FW de Klerk, after De Klerk ordered to not to proceed with the cases in court.
+Eighty nine fully investigated criminal dockets, ready for prosecution of highly placed ANC-SACP suspects were handed over to the National Prosecuting Authority by General Johan van den Merwe on the orders of former President FW de Klerk, after De Klerk ordered to not to proceed with the cases in court.
 Apart from feigning incredulity and bewildered disbelief, the question has to be asked of the NPA: where are those dockets, and what are their current status?

 Summary

 In a recent leader article in Nongqai Magazine, I wrote that the ANC-SACP’s selective prosecution policy has compromised the principles of participatory justice, equality, and transparency.
-How can South African’s have any faith in the NPA and the principle of equality before the law, when selective prosecutions in all its ugly manifestations are there for all to see?
+How can South Africans have any faith in the NPA and the principle of equality before the law, when selective prosecutions in all its ugly manifestations are there for all to see?

 The African National Congress and the NPA are going to great lengths to avoid a proper and lasting resolution to the unfinished business of the Truth and Reconciliation Commission.